Use the Global Preferences screen to set defaults for recording, playing back, and saving scripts.

 For Mobile Device scripts, only IPv4 is supported.
 Selecting an IP mode has no effect on these scripts.

-Use the options on the Save tab to set defaults for saving scripts locally and for uploading scripts to the Dynatrace Portal.
+Use the options on the Save tab to set defaults for saving scripts locally and for uploading scripts to the Synthetic Classic Portal.